fokkerone/tokensui/content/docs/(getting-started)/mcp.mdx

 ## Usage

-You can now ask your IDE to use any ReUI component.
+You can now ask your IDE to use any Token UI component.
 Here are some prompt examples:

-- Add Statistic Card block from ReUI registry.
+- Add Statistic Card block from Token UI registry.
-- Add Base UI Autocomplete Component ReUI registry.
+- Add Base UI Autocomplete Component Token UI registry.
-- Add Base UI Phone Input n Component ReUI registry.
+- Add Base UI Phone Input n Component Token UI registry.
-- Build me a User Management CRUD using Data Grid and Forms from ReUI registry.
+- Build me a User Management CRUD using Data Grid and Forms from Token UI registry.